How To Price Products in 4 Steps (+ Profit Calculators)

 In general, retail costs fall under two categories–cost of goods sold (COGS) and fixed costs.

-Step 2: Set Your Prices Using a Pricing Strategy
+Step 3: Choose a Pricing Strategy

-Once you have a grasp on your outgoing expenses, it is time to get into the weeds and start actually pricing your products.
-You will typically begin with a pricing strategy.
-Pricing strategies create a uniform approach to pricing each of your products and can help ensure that your prices are fair, consistent, and profitable.
+To start, select a pricing strategy.
+Pricing strategies create a uniform approach to pricing retail products and help ensure that your prices are fair, consistent, and profitable.

 - Net and gross margins